softwaremill/sttp/docs/backends/wrappers/zio-opentelemetry.md

 # zio-telemetry opentelemetry backend

-To use, add the following dependency to your project:
+To use, add the following dependency to your project (the `zio-*` modules depend on ZIO 2.x; for ZIO 1.x support, use `zio1-*`):

 ```
-"com.softwaremill.sttp.client3" %% "zio-telemetry-opentelemetry-backend" % "@VERSION@"
+"com.softwaremill.sttp.client3" %% "zio-telemetry-opentelemetry-backend" % "@VERSION@"  // for ZIO 2.x
+"com.softwaremill.sttp.client3" %% "zio1-telemetry-opentelemetry-backend" % "@VERSION@" // for ZIO 1.x
 ```

 This backend depends on [zio-opentelemetry](https://github.com/zio/zio-telemetry).